warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 What's harder to explain is why this *doesn't occur at high temperatures*.
-Indeed, the effect is almost completely gone when the temperature increases by 1.5 Kelvin! {% annotate Do I have an answer for this? %} I don't have an answer to this yet.
+Indeed, the effect is almost completely gone when the temperature increases by 1.5 Kelvin!
+I don't have an answer to this yet.

 Earlier, I motivated this by telling you about the Mott insulator.
 Let's see if